jjprevite/learning/thinkful.md

 - [ ] Prep course for Data Science Bootcamp

 ## Progress
+#### January 3rd, 2018
+- helped out at a meetup tonight teaching people Javascript fundamentals
+- worked on the WDF, on the section about responsive web design.

 #### January 2nd, 2018
 - worked on React curriculum.
 Feeling like I'm finally putting the pieces together on how everything works (like props and components)